Tomar-Harsh/MERN-ECOM-PROJECT/README.md

 ---

 ## 📝 License
 This project is for educational/demo purposes.
-Built with ❤️ by Harsh Tomar.
+Built with ❤️.